 They have also given a description to what your letter of intent should include:

 Letters of intent should demonstrate how you have developed a vision and understanding of health informatics through your own life and career experiences.

 -- University of Toronto MHI admissions website

 In your letter of intent, you are asked to discuss both your vision and understanding of health informatics.
-Your vision refers to your idea of how health informatics will be in the future.
-Your understanding refers to what you know about health informatics.
-Taken together, your understanding influences your vision.
+Your vision is related to key area #2 and it refers to your idea of how health informatics will improve healthcare in the future (more details below).
+Your understanding is related to key area #4 and it refers to what you know about health informatics and how it affects vulnerable populations (more details below).
+To make your letter of intent cohesive, you want to describe how your understanding influences your vision.

-The detailed guide below for UofT MHI letter of intent offers you a framework and a template to enable you to best portray yourself as a desirable candidate for the MHI degree at UofT.
+The detailed guide below for UofT MHI letter of intent offers you a framework and a template that addresses all 4 key areas and adhere to the guidelines set out by admissions committee.
+It also enables you to best portray yourself as a desirable candidate for the MHI degree at UofT.
 Remember, only the applicants who best portray themselves as best future health informatics professionals who are fit for UofT MHI are admitted, not necessarily those who actually are.
 Portraying yourself is a whole different skillset independent of health informatics.

 You want to begin your writing process by defining a central thesis, or a main idea that you want to convey in your letter of intent.
 This central thesis enables you to unify your letter of intent focusing your examples toward strengthening this single main idea for the admissions committee.
 A strong central thesis has the following characteristics: